 50-100M ARR: 12 people

 Tiny teams, right?
 Especially when you compare it to the growth of some of the other teams Tomasz looked at, marketing was by far the smallest.
-However, what’s worth noting with this research is that Tomasz was looking at marketing teams, not product marketing teams.
+This begs the question, were these marketing teams, or product marketing teams?

-This implies that the SaaS companies Tomasz looked at were not PLG companies.
-This theory is further backed by the sales teams’ size compared to the marketing teams.
+The clue is in the sales teams’ size compared to the marketing teams.
 Take a look:

 1 Marketing person = 2 Salespeople